War crimes in Afghanistan: Armed opposition (2001–2021)

 In 2015, Amnesty International reported that the Taliban committed mass murder and gang rape of Afghan civilians in Kunduz.
 Taliban fighters killed and raped female relatives of police commanders and soldiers as well as midwives.
 One female human rights activist described the situation in the following manner:

 "When the Taliban asserted their control over Kunduz, they claimed to be bringing law and order and Shari'a to the city.
 But everything they've done has violated both.
 I don't know who can rescue us from this situation."

 In 2015 in Kunduz, Taliban death squads used a hit list of civilians – "activists, journalists and civil servants", carried out house-to-house searches and killed them.
 Taliban forces entered the house of a wounded woman and shot her fatally in the head.
+On September 4, 2019, the Taliban kidnapped Afghan human rights activist Abdul Samad Amiri.
+His body was found the following day.
+Amnesty International has called Amiri's death a war crime.